husarion/panther_ros/panther_hardware_interfaces/CODE_STRUCTURE.md

 A class that keeps track of different types of errors.
 In some rare cases, Roboteq controllers can miss for example the SDO response, or PDO can be received a bit later, which results in a timeout.
 As they usually are rare and singular occurrences, it is better to filter some of these errors and escalate only when a certain number of errors happen.

+## GPIODriver

+The GPIODriver is a low-level class responsible for direct interaction with the GPIO (General Purpose Input/Output) pins on the Raspberry Pi
+It comprises a wrapper implementation for the GPIOD library, enabling real-time manipulation of GPIO pins on the Raspberry Pi.
+Offering convenient interfaces for setting pin values, altering their direction, monitoring events, and conducting other GPIO operations, this library facilitates effective GPIO pin management on the Panther robot.
+It simplifies integration within robotic applications.

 ## GPIOController

 The GPIOController provides wrappers for the GPIO driver, handling reading and writing pins of the RPi GPIO.
 It includes the following utilities: